citp/privacy-policy-historical/g/go/gov/governmentcomputing.com.md

 You can find up-to-date information clearly explaining how to control or delete cookies on your Windows PC or Apple Mac at [www.aboutcookies.org](http://www.aboutcookies.org/)

-To control or delete cookies on your mobile phone, please refer to your handset manufacturer's help manual.
+To control or delete cookies on your mobile phone, please refer to your handset manufacturer’s help manual.

 We use Macromedia Flash Player to deliver certain services on our sites.
-To improve user experience, Local Shared Objects - or Flash Cookies as they are commonly known - are employed to provide features such as auto-resume or saving preferences.
-Flash Cookies are stored on a user's terminal much the same as cookies are, however it is not possible to manage them at browser level in the same way.
+To improve user experience, Local Shared Objects – or Flash Cookies as they are commonly known – are employed to provide features such as auto-resume or saving preferences.
+Flash Cookies are stored on a user’s terminal much the same as cookies are, however it is not possible to manage them at browser level in the same way.

-The Adobe website provides comprehensive information on how to delete or disable Flash cookies either for a specific domain or for all websites - see <http://kb2.adobe.com/cps/526/52697ee8.html> for details.
+The Adobe website provides comprehensive information on how to delete or disable Flash cookies either for a specific domain or for all websites – see <http://kb2.adobe.com/cps/526/52697ee8.html> for details.
 Please be aware that restricting the use of Flash Cookies may affect the features available to you for Flash-based applications on our sites.

 **Further information**